AlbertoFormaggio1/stat-indep-tests/README.md

 There is much confusion about these statistical tests and what "one-tailed" and "two-tailed" mean or when each of these tests should be applied.
 This notebook, will explore in detail these tests and the variants that can be found.

+We will first implement our own versions of these 2 tests and then compare the results found with the results provided by the function implemented in the scipy library.

 Of course, some theoretical knowledge must be known in advance in order to understand the content:
 - Fisher's test: Exact statistical test which is mainly used when the contingency table has the shape (2,2) and the expected counts for at least one element are $\leq 5$.
 - $\chi^2$ test: Statistical test which makes an approximation between the data obtained from the statistics and the $\chi^2$ distribution with the appropriate number of degrees of freedom.